 The Final Selection: Bass Boat or Jon Boat?

-Each boat comes in a unique package, given their comfort, speed, weight, ability to deal with different waters, usage, and cost.
+Each boat comes in a unique package, given its comfort, speed, weight, ability to deal with different waters, usage, and cost.
 You need to identify which factors are the most critical ones for you.

 If you’re going to spend most of your time fishing, then bass boats are waiting for you.
-Along with their purpose-built fishing design, they offer you space for some company, speed, easy handling, and tons of storage.
-Anglers of all kinds have spirited fishing tournaments using these boats.
+Along with their purpose-built fishing design, they offer space for some company, speed, easy handling, and tons of storage.

-Jon boats, on the other hand, are convenient and practical boats for all your tasks.
-They also offer you basic recreational activities, including fishes and hunting, or just having a lazy day in the lakes.
-Their weight, simple design, and low cost make them more attractive.
+On the other hand, Jon boats are convenient and practical for all your tasks.
+They also offer basic recreational activities, including fishing, hunting, or just having a lazy day in the lakes.

 Final Words